IBM/fms-dgt/docs/examples/transform_your_data.md

 This tutorial will cover how to design your own transformation pipeline.
 In this tutorial, we will walk through the process of turning GSM8K into a chain-of-thought dataset.

-## Prerequisites

-To successfully run this, you will need to have completed the following:

-1. Successfully completed the [Starting From Scratch](./from_scratch.md) tutorial
-2. Read through the [Databuilders](../key_concepts/databuilders.md) section

 ## Transformation Data Builders

 In addition to synthetic data generation where one uses a small number of examples to generate a much larger set of examples, DGT also has built-in support for data transformation.
 A transformation task involves taking an existing dataset (or set of datasets) and converting it to a new format.
 For instance, one might take an older dataset produced initially for a slot-filling task and convert it to an instruction-tuning dataset for API function calls.
 Often this will require the same infrastructure that a data generation task requires (e.g., ability to make LLM calls, storing and loading data from the same sources, etc.).